FactoryBoy/factory_boy/docs/reference.rst

 """""""""""""""""

-The :mod:`factory` module provides a bunch of shortcuts for creating a factory and extracting instances from them:
+The :mod:`factory` module provides a bunch of shortcuts for creating a factory and extracting instances from them.
+Helper methods can be used to create factories in a dynamic way based on parameters.

+Internally, helper methods use :func:`make_factory` to create a new :class:`Factory` and perform additional calls on the newly created :class:`Factory` according to the method name.

+Please note, that all Factories created with this methods inherit from the :class:`factory.base.Factory` class.
+For full support of your ``ORM``, specify a base class with the ``FACTORY_CLASS`` parameter as shown in :func:`make_factory` examples.

 .. function:: build(klass, FACTORY_CLASS=None, **kwargs)
 .. function:: build_batch(klass, size, FACTORY_CLASS=None, **kwargs)

     Create a factory for :obj:`klass` using declarations passed in kwargs;
-    return an instance built from that factory, or a list of :obj:`size` instances (for :func:`build_batch`).
+    return an instance built from that factory with :data:`BUILD_STRATEGY`, or a list of :obj:`size` instances (for :func:`build_batch`).

     :param class klass: Class of the instance to build